December 16, 2025

 In our previous posts, we established a simple reality: your resources are finite.
 Your time is finite.
 Your energy is finite.
 Your attention is finite.
 Every “yes” is a withdrawal from those accounts.

 So the question becomes: who has access to your life?
-If your calendar is open to everyone, your future belongs to anyone who asks loud enough.
+If your calendar is open to everyone, your future gets claimed by whoever asks first, and your impact gets diluted by demands that were never yours to carry.
 The graceful refusal is how you reclaim ownership.

 Why “No” is high value